imbazinga/Hybrid-Phishing-Detector/README.md

 # FishBot
 ### Create an intelligent system using AI/ML to detect phishing domains which imitate look and feel of genuine domains (SIH 2023 Problem Statement - 1454).

-An AI/ML-Based System for Detecting Phishing Domains
+An AI/ML-Based System for Detecting Phishing Domains.

 ## Overview
 **FishBot** is a cybersecurity project created during the **Smart India Hackathon (SIH)**.
 The system automatically detects **phishing websites** that mimic the appearance of legitimate domains.
 It uses a mix of **Machine Learning (ML)** and **Deep Learning (DL)** models, along with **SSL certificate validation**.